 After it all, if I could go back, I know I wouldn’t erase this from my life.
 I wouldn’t seek to experience this again, but I think of all the planting, watering, and blossoming that came from that big pile of dirt.

-Maybe it's not a miscarriage, so what are you experiencing in your life that's painful?
+Maybe it's not a pregnancy loss, so what are you experiencing in your life that's painful?
 We all have something.
 Acknowledge your hurt, but also see the potential for big growth.
 Glorious, inspirational change is available at any moment we are feeling uncomfortable.
 Don’t hide from the pain.
 Send it gratitude and transform it into something magnificent.